andresebr/kumodd/README.md

 ## Caveats

+Google drive allows a folder to contain multiple files with the same name, whereas unix does not. kumodd downloads only one as it stands.

+Downloading native Google Apps docs, sheets and slides is much slower than non-native files, due to conversion to Lilbreoffice formats.

+Because native Google Apps files do not provide a MD5 digest, kumod currently updates only when the local and remote Last Modified time stamps differ by more than one second.

 Kumodd looks for multiple revisions of a file, but does not download all of them.

-Google drive allows a folder to contain multiple files with the same name, whereas unix does not. kumodd downloads only one as it stands.

 Using an HTTP proxy on Windows does not work due to unresolved issues with httplib2.